Contingent Workforce Management Guide

 Why Contingent Workforce Management is Complex

 Managing a contingent workforce is complex.
-It needs to be a company-wide initiative, in which hiring managers are all using the same vendors, at the same rates and sourcing the right non-employee workers that truly help your business to grow.
+It needs to be a company-wide initiative, in which hiring managers are all using the same vendors, at the same rates and sourcing the right non-employee workers that truly helps your business to grow.

 Conexis_Contingent_pillar_page5